News flashes /

 Prague, 13 December 2013

-The conference is expected to bring together some 80 participants from the GRECO member States, as well as representatives of international organisations and civil society.
+The conference brought together 70 participants from the GRECO member States, as well as representatives of international organisations and civil society. (more...)

 Link to Concept paper